 What the Executive Team Does

-In keeping with the Policy Based Governance process used at UUCC, the Executive Team has ultimate responsibility for the day to day running of UUCC, including Sunday Worship, other programs of the congregation, personnel management, physical plant, and so forth.
+In keeping with Policy Based Governance, the Executive Team has ultimate responsibility for the day to day running of UUCC, including Sunday Worship, other programs of the congregation, personnel management, physical plant, and so forth.
 The Executive Team, in turn, delegates much of this responsibility to others, including paid staff members and volunteers.
+View the Organization Chart for more details.

-The Executive Team gets its power from the Board of Trustees via the Board-Staff Linkage policy.
+The Executive Team gets its power from the Board of Trustees as articulated in the Board-Staff Linkage policy.
 The Executive Team is monitored by the Board, which ensures that the Executive Team is furthering the Congregational Ends and is not transgressing the Administrative Limitations that the Board has put in place.

 The principle mechanism for Board overview of the Executive Team’s actions is called Ends Monitoring, a semi-annual process in which the Executive Team reports to the Board about how it is attempting to address Congregational Ends.
 Your participation in this process is welcome.